mahmoud/sedimental/entries/curricula/enterprise_python.md

 will teach you how to apply them.
 Along the way we'll be covering well-known architectural concepts and operating systems features, as viewed through the window of Python.

+(You'd be surprised how little CS and math you need to start being effective in an enterprise environment.
+Fluency with your development and deployment environments is far more critical, so comfort at the command line is a plus.)

 ### What is Python?